Top 13 Italian Car Brands [In 2025]

 Majority Ownership: Audi AG

-Annual Revenue: $2.58 billion
+Annual Revenue: $3.6 billion+

 Lamborghini cars stand out for their striking design, aggressive styling, and aerodynamic shapes.
 Their iconic scissor doors, angular contours, and bold lines make them instantly recognizable.
 Plus, they utilize top-notch materials like carbon fiber, aluminum, and titanium to reduce weight, optimize performance, and enhance handling characteristics.

 The company has produced several iconic models, leaving an indelible mark on the automotive world.
-These include the Lamborghini Miura (often referred to as the world’s first supercar), the Lamborghini Countach (famous for its scissor doors and futuristic design), and the Lamborghini Aventador (that features a powerful V-12 engine).
+These include the Lamborghini Miura (often referred to as the world’s first supercar), the Lamborghini Countach (famous for its scissor doors and futuristic design), and the Lamborghini Aventador (which features a powerful V-12 engine).

 More recent models, like the Lamborghini Huracán and the Lamborghini Urus SUV, have further expanded the company’s lineup, offering a blend of luxury, performance, and versatility for a broader range of customers.